LSN0WM4N/HuffmanCode/README.md

 # Huffman coding project

-This is a simple project about (Huffman Coding)[https://en.wikipedia.org/wiki/Huffman_coding].
+This is a simple project about [Huffman Coding](https://en.wikipedia.org/wiki/Huffman_coding).
 The Huffman code is a lossless compression algorithm.

 To compile it use the command